Content on this page was generated by AI and has not been manually reviewed.

 • Regularly back up your Pi-hole and Unbound configurations.

 Path B gives you a privacy-respecting, controllable DNS setup for home networks and smaller environments.
 It’s ideal if you want to learn DNS internals, block unwanted domains, or keep your DNS traffic on your own hardware.
-How to connect to a pocket edition server on computer: A complete guide to hosting and joining
+Joining a discord server the ultimate guide: Find, Join, and Thrive in Discord Communities 2026

 DNS Records: what every domain needs to know